-1.4 Contextual Safeguarding issues.
+Contextual Safeguarding issues.
 The Academy are aware that there are several contextual matters.
 Contextual matters may evolve over time.
 Pupils that attend Woodlands Academy are vulnerable and at increased risk of exploitation.
 The list below is not exhaustive but highlights some of the contextual safeguarding issues that we may face on a day-to-day basis.

 Online Safety: With the increasing use of digital devices and social media, online safety has become a significant concern in schools.
 Pupils may be vulnerable to online grooming, exploitation, or exposure to harmful content.
+Online Safety is taught through links with living in wider world of PSHE as well as part of the computing curriculum.